Payum/Payum/UPGRADE.md

 * Dropped support for PHP 7.x
 * Twig 1.x is no longer supported
 * `Payum\Core\Action\GetCurrencyAction` does not accept any constructor arguments anymore and uses alcohol/iso4217 by default
+* Support for Propel storage has been removed

 ## 1.5.0